Tochukz/AWS-Solution-Architect/AWS-Certified-Solutions-Architect-2019/chp3/readme.md

 You should be aware that there are minimum times (30 days, for instance) an object must remain within one class before it can be moved.

 __Access Control__
+You can strategically open up access at the bucket and object levels using access control list (ACL) rules, finer-grained S3 bucket policies, or Identity and Access Management (IAM) policies.
 As a rule, Amazon recommends applying S3 bucket policies or IAM policies instead of ACLs.

 __Presigned URLs__